Sakuliu Pavavaljung

 Sakuliu Pavavaljung (/pwn/; born 1960) is a Taiwanese Paiwan artist.

 Early life

 Sakuliu Pavavaljung was born in 1960, in Sandimen, Pingtung County, and resides in the village of Koushe.
 His family made iron knives for several generations.
 Sakuliu Pavavaljung's father named him after his paternal grandmother's father.
 Sakuliu Pavavaljung's three older siblings had died in infancy, so his father chose the name to evoke an ancestor that evil spirits had respected.
 Etan Pavavaljung, his younger brother, is a painter and woodcutter.
+Their mother is a singer and artist specializing in weaving and embroidery.

+Sakuliu Pavavaljung pursued electrical engineering at National Nei-Pu Senior Agricultural-Industrial Vocational High School.
+Upon graduation in 1978, he began teaching carving and pottery techniques.
+Sakuliu Pavavaljung became a licensed electrician in 1979, and began working in his home village as an electrician and plumber, before continuing in similar roles for the Sandimen Township Office.